pmonasse/microCurv/README.txt

 Options:
-  -q <int>: quantization level step of level lines (default 8) -s <float>: scale of smoothing by affine scale-space (default 2) -o <fileName.png>: output image after level line smoothing -I <fileName>: output file for level lines before smoothing -O <fileName>: output file for level lines after smoothing The extension of <fileName> in -I and -O options determines the file format: SVG (Scalable Vector Graphics, extension .svg) or PNG (any other extension).
+  -q <int>: quantization level step of level lines (default 8) -s <float>: scale of smoothing by affine scale-space (default 2) -z <float>: zoom factor for output bitmap images (default 1) -o <fileName.png>: output image after level line smoothing -I <fileName>: output file for level lines before smoothing -O <fileName>: output file for level lines after smoothing The extension of <fileName> in -I and -O options determines the file format: SVG (Scalable Vector Graphics, extension .svg) or PNG (any other extension).
+SVG output keeps the original size of the image.
+All other output images are bitmaps and scaled by the zoom factor.
+In particular, notice that the optional TIFF output image records the original image curvatures but in a zoomed bitmap image.

 Two additional programs are built:
 - extractLines [-p|--precision prec] [-o|--offset o] [-s|--step s] [-r|--reconstruct out.png] [-l lastScale] im.png lines.txt